 The purpose of this policy is to ensure that all users understand their privileges and responsibilities in relation to the computer, network, and Internet resources provided by the seminary.
-The provisions of this policy, where not specifically noted, apply to all classes of users (i.e. employee and students).
-This document must be read and acknowledgment statement signed in order for privileges to be granted.
+Use of these resources signifies your understanding of, and agreement to, this policy.

 Public Access Workstations

-Public access workstations in the library are provided for dedicated purposes (i.e. access to the library system, Internet access).
-These workstations may not be used for any other purpose.
-Unless indicated, users may not attempt to access the administrative seminary network.
+Public access workstations in the library are provided to support library patrons in accessing library resources, and these workstations may not be used for any other purpose.
 Printing from public access workstations in the library is exclusively for search results.

 The computer and audio-visual equipment in the classrooms is for faculty use only.
 Students may only use this equipment as part of a class with faculty supervision.

 All users are to handle the computer resources provided by the seminary with care.
-Users may not attempt to repair, upgrade or perform any type of maintenance on WTS equipment unless permission has been granted by the Information Technology Department.
+Users may not attempt to repair, upgrade, or perform any type of maintenance on WTS equipment unless permission has been granted by the Information Technology Department.
 The Help Desk is to be contacted immediately (firstname.lastname@example.org) with any computer equipment issue.

 NETWORK and INTERNET RESOURCES

 Students have access to the Internet through the campus wi-fi system and the student lab.
 Students may not log into any seminary workstation outside of those provided in the computer lab.
 Network accesses may be monitored.

 Wesminster provides email accounts (@student.wts.edu) to students.
 All official seminary communication is directed to the student email address.
 Students are expected to read, respond, and archive all official correspondence from the seminary and to use the student account for all correspondence with seminary offices.